Depending on a child's class and schedule, optional programs are available as extended day options.

-The Lunch Bunch program is open to children in the AM or PM Rainbow Class (4 year-olds) and meets between morning and afternoon classes (11:30 am-12:30 pm).
+The Lunch Bunch program is open to children in the AM or PM Sunshine and Rainbow classes and meets between morning and afternoon classes (from 11:30 am-12:30 pm).
 Children are encouraged to share experiences with each other as they eat a lunch brought from home.
 After lunch, both indoor and outdoor planned activities round out the hour.
-Lunch Bunch is also available for urgent care and to other students not already enrolled if space is available and placement is appropriate.
+Lunch Bunch is also available on a drop-in basis, for a fee, when space in the program allows and placement is appropriate.

-The Mi Casa Dos program is a partnership with Language Stars open to Explorer and Treetop children meets two days a week after school from 3:00 to 4:30 p.m.
+The Mi Casa Dos program is open to Explorer and Treetop students and meets two days a week after school from 3:00 to 4:30 p.m.

-The Language Stars' curriculum aligns with the thematic unit structure of our school and is designed to facilitate practice of key vocabulary and fictional language structure.
-Their teaching method, known as FunImmersion, takes fun themes and supports the learning of language through play, engaging activities, songs, and repetition in fun and differentiating ways, always with positive reinforcement.
+Mi Casa Dos' curriculum aligns with the thematic unit structure of our school and is designed to facilitate practice of key vocabulary and fictional language structure.
 The curriculum includes crafts, music, stories, games, and projects presented in a Spanish immersion model.